-Graph 1 shows the percentage of the Ribble Valley working population employed in different sectors between October 2011 and September 2012, where information was available 10.
-It has not been possible to report figures for five of the sectors or obtain more recent information, due to the sample size of data being too small for reliable estimates.
+Graph 1 shows the percentage of the Ribble Valley working population employed in different sectors between October 2011 and September 2012, where information was available8.
+It has not been possible to report figures for five of the sectors, due to the sample size of data being too small for reliable estimates.